 Financial Aid Information!
 Read our 2-page feature article to find out which opportunities are right for you.
 Free!

-While it should remain possible for the “traditional” applicant to gain admission right out of college, it is becoming increasingly important that each applicant demonstrate their overall potential through such avenues as part-time employment and extracurricular activities.
+While it should remain possible for the “traditional” applicant to gain admission right out of college, there is a clear law school admissions trend that work experience is becoming increasingly valued.
+We strongly recommend all applicants demonstrate their overall potential through such avenues as part-time employment and extracurricular activities.
 Relying on great GPA and excellent LSAT scores isn’t enough to guarantee admission to the top law schools in the country.

 Your Starting Point